giampaolo/psutil/docs/glossary.rst

       - ``idle``: doing nothing.

       See :meth:`Process.status` and the ``STATUS_*`` constants.

+   soft interrupt
+      Deferred work scheduled by a :term:`hardware interrupt` handler to run later in a less time-critical context (e.g. network packet processing, block I/O completion).
+Using soft interrupts lets the hardware interrupt return quickly while the heavier processing happens shortly after.
+Reported as the ``soft_interrupts`` field of :func:`cpu_stats`.
+A high rate usually points to heavy network or disk I/O throughput rather than a hardware problem.

    swap-in
       A page moved from swap space on disk back into RAM.
 Reported as the